A Newtown Family's Campaign To Change How We Think About Violence

 "You have a reason to get out of bed," he says.
 "You have to have a reason to push and change."

 The irony is not lost on Richman that The Avielle Foundation's office is housed inside a long-abandoned psychiatric hospital.
-He's made it his full-time job to press for what he calls "the huge paradigm shift," to view violence as a disease.
+He has made it his full-time job to press for what he calls "the huge paradigm shift," to view violence as a disease.
 It's key to his goal of "understanding the pathways, pathologies and risk factors leading to violence, and the protective factors that can protect against violence and bolster compassion."

 But Richman is quick to add: explaining violence is not the same thing as excusing it.